Snakes on a Train: Plot

 Although taking the same basic idea from Snakes on a Plane (many deadly snakes loose on a claustrophobic, high-speed means of transport), the background story of how the snakes end up on the train differs.

-In the film, a woman has been put under a Mayan curse which causes snake eggs to hatch inside her belly and eat their way out.
+In the film, a woman called Alma has been put under a Mayan curse which causes snake eggs to hatch inside her belly and eat their way out.
+The curse was laid on her by her family, in revenge for marrying Brujo, who now accompanies her.
 In order to recover the "lost pieces" of herself (the snakes), she must travel to Los Angeles where a powerful Mayan shaman can lift the curse.
 She takes the snakes along with her in small jars.
 While on the train, bandits attack her, allowing the snakes to escape, endangering the other passengers.

-Eventually, and inexplicably, she herself transforms into a gigantic snake and swallows the moving train whole.
+Eventually, Brujo chants a spell to ease Alma's curse but instead causes her to transform into a gigantic snake herself.
+She devours him, slithers outside, and swallows the moving train whole.

-Six passengers manage to escape unharmed, and one of them performs a magic ritual which causes her to vanish.
+Six passengers manage to escape the train before it enters her belly.
+Before Alma can devour them as well, one of them uses a talisman to make the monstrous snake vanish.
 However, one girl is shown to have been unknowingly bitten, suggesting that the curse will remain.